Updated September 2, 2022

 - And the “holy grail” of app platforms: cross-platform development tools…

-Building an app entirely in-house and from scratch, however, takes much more time and effort compared to using ready-made solutions, even when those tools need customizing.
+However, building an app in-house and from scratch takes much more time and effort than using ready-made solutions, even when those tools need customizing.

 Your developers need to get up to speed with a new API.
 An API or application programming interface is a set of definitions, protocols, and tools for creating software.
 A new API outweighs the cost of operating and maintaining a cloud service yourself.